owncloud/cdperf/docs/tests.md

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-upload-download-delete-many-large.js`

-In total this test creates 5 GB of files which distributes from 5 MB up to 1 GB per file.
+In total this test creates 5 GB of files which are distributed from 5 MB up to 1 GB per file.

 The files are uploaded, downloaded and deleted afterwards.

-This gives indication about the transmission speed of big files.
+This gives an indication about the transmission speed of big files.

 ### Upload Small Files